rbngtm1/AWS_Exam/part II.md

 #### Your company has a set of application that make use of Docker containers used by the Development team.
 There is a need to move these containers to AWS.
 Which of the following methods could be used to set up these Docker containers in a seperate environment in AWS?
   * Create an Elastic Beanstalk environment with the necessary Docker containers.
     * Elastic Beanstalk supports the deployment of web applications from Docker containers.
+#### A company currently hosts their architecture in the US region.
+They now need to duplicate this architecture to the Europe region and extend the application hosted on this architecture to the new region.
+In order to ensure that users across the globe get the same seamless experience from either setups, what among the following needs to be done?
+  * Create a Geolocation Route 53 Policy to route the policy based on the location.
+    * Geolocation routing lets you choose the resources that serve your traffic based on the geographic location of your users, meaning the location that DNS queries originate from.
+#### A customer has an instance hosted in the AWS Public Cloud.
+The VPC and subnet used to host the instance have been created with the default settings for the Network Access Control Lists.
+An IT Administrator needs to be provided secure access to the underlying instance.
+How can this be accomplished?
+  * Ensure that the security group allows Inbound SSH traffic from the IT Administrator's Workstation
+    * Since, security group are stateful, we do not have to configure outbound traffic.
+What enters the inbound traffic is allowed in the outbound traffic too.
+    * The default network ACL is configured to allow all traffic to flow in and out of the subnets to which it is associated.
+Since the question does not mention that it is a custom VPC we would assume it be the default one.